Grant opportunities under the Indigenous Advancement Strategy

 - Growing up in a healthy and safe home and community is essential for families to thrive and reach their full potential.
 In particular, the violence that too many women and children face must be addressed.

 Through the IAS, the Australian Government is working to improve the way the Government does business with Indigenous Australians to ensure funding achieves outcomes.
 The structure of the IAS supports working with Indigenous Australians, communities, industries, business and service providers.
 It allows for joint development of solutions at the regional and local level.
 Funded providers are expected to work closely with Indigenous communities in the design and delivery of projects.
-The IAS is supported by the Regional Network in NIAA, which positions senior decision makers close to the people and communities they work with.
-Staff in the NIAA Regional Network work closely with funded providers and communities to develop and implement local solutions to improve outcomes for Indigenous Australians.
+The NIAA Regional offices positions senior decision makers close to the people and communities they work with.
+Staff in the NIAA Regional Offices work closely with funded providers and communities to develop and implement local solutions to improve outcomes for Indigenous Australians.

-Under the IAS, grant opportunities are available under the following five programs:
+Under the IAS, grant opportunities are available under the following six programs:

-A description of the programs, including details of the outcomes sought and the types of activities that can be funded is at Annexure 1 of the Indigenous Advancement Strategy Grant Guidelines.
+A description of the programs, including details of the outcomes sought and the types of activities that can be funded is at Appendix 1: IAS Program Information - Indigenous Advancement Strategy (IAS) Grant Opportunity Guidelines Agency Collaborates.